About Lauren Williams

 - Institute for Challenging Disorganization Member since 7/1/2017

-- Earned all four available Specialist Level II Certificates of Study from the Institute for Challenging Disorganization:
+- Earned all five available Specialist Level II Certificates of Study from the Institute for Challenging Disorganization:

 - Earned all 10 available Institute for Challenging Disorganization Level I Certificates of Study in: (1) Basic Hoarding Issues with the CD Client; (2) Basic Mental Health Conditions and Challenges Affecting the CD Client; (3) Interpersonal Intelligence; (4) CD Client Administration; (5) Basic ADD Issues with the CD Client; (6) Chronic Disorganization; (7) Understanding the Needs of the Aging Client; (8) Students and Learning Theories; (9) Time Management and Productivity and (10) Life Transitions and the Client Affected by CD

 - Registered service provider with the Brain Injury Alliance of Washington (BIAWA), the National Multiple Sclerosis Society and Sound Generations, a social services agency for seniors.

 - Member of the Northwest LGBT Senior Care Providers Network since 6/2014.

 - Member of the Greater Seattle Business Association since 2/2013.

 - Certified by the Institute for Professional Organizers™

 - Certified by ProfessionalOrganizers.com, Professional Organizers in Canada